belcurv/fem-complete-intro-to-react/README.md

 SSR by itself is not difficult to do.

 Normally have 2 webpack configs - one for dev and one for production.
 Not doing that today.

+**Code Splitting with Webpack**

+First reverted SSR w/HMR back to using webpack-dev-server.

+Code splitting, aka "chunking".
+Problem: server-side rendering + HMR + code splitting all at once doesn't work.
+It's a "pick 2" scenario.
+All 3 cannot exist together given how webpack works.

+What we want: only load the JS necessary for the page.
+So, when we hit Landing, only load the code for Landing.